lcmpbll/Mr-rodger-neighborhood/README.md

 Code: beepBoop(3);
 Expected output: [0, 1, 2, 3]

-Test: "It should return the index of the number 3 when the array has a number 3.
+Test: "It should return the "boop" when a 1 is present in the index
-Code: beepBoop (13);
+Code: beepBoop (2);
-Expected output: 4
+Expected output: ["boop", 2]